 And here’s the Organizer.
 Pretty sweet, huh?

-Beyond these, I did find a few other art pieces, but… yeah, we’ll get to those later.
+Beyond these, I did find a few other art pieces from the game, but we’ll get to those sometime later.

 As Rika goes through the labyrinth, she’ll sometimes be confronted by her nemesis, Mr. Molto, who will pop in to mock her (or mockingly praise her) over these monitors.
 These bits are actually fully voiced, which was quite surprising for the era – voices beyond simple sound clips weren’t a thing heard often, and voices in a story context were particularly rare.
 (Remember, CD-ROM was still in its infancy: Tengai Makyo Ziria, a PC Engine CD RPG that would wow the Japanese gaming populace with elaborate cinematics and lots of voicework, was still a year away.)
 Another interesting thing is that these scenes will actually change depending on your performance.
 This ties into the game’s warp system, which I’ll explain later on.